The Mysteries of Charity & Fasting for Children (with Workbooks & Teacher’s manual) by Imam Al-Ghazali

-By Al-Ghazali, Fons Vitae Publishing, Hardcover, 304 pages
+By Imam Al-Ghazali, Fons Vitae Publishing, Hardcover, 304 pages

 Imam al-Ghazali’s stories and metaphors offer an effective way for parents to communicate with their children, in a language that can be used and directly related to the occurrences within everyday life.